anneschuth/anneschuth.github.io/_publications/schuth2015mgd.md

 year: "2015"
 ---

-We summarize the findings of Schuth et al. [6].
+We summarize the findings of [Schuth et al](/publications/schuth2016multileave).